-Las Vegas, Nevada - Planeta.com
+Las Vegas, Nevada

-Photo: Skyline
+Photo: Freemont East

-Publisher’s note: Viva los slow adventures and responsible, conscious, local travel that doesn’t skip on the eating, drinking, gaming and entertaining fit for one of the world’s most storie/d cities.
-In terms of this page and links below, as of September 2019, the coverage of Las Vegas and surrounding environs from Planeta.com merits a 62% self-assessment rating.
-Like the rest of the site, the deep dives are the most unusual and engaging tips on the Web.
-We link to local sites and give them due credit.
-We would like to hear responses via Tweets or comments on this website.
+Publisher’s note: Viva las aventuras lentas (slow adventures) and responsible, conscious, local travel that doesn’t skip on the eating, drinking, gaming, and entertaining.
+Check out personal faves, updated with readers’ and neighbors’ feedback.

 Las Vegas is one of the most storied cities in the world.
-It boasts a millennial history and an ongoing century of unprecedented and unexpected growth.

-Some background.
-Vegas is the most populous city in the state of Nevada and hosted more than 41 million visitors in 2016.
-While some cities complain of overtourism, Las Vegas is preparing to receive more visitors and appears to have the foresight to make growing tourism and residential numbers not such a terrible thing.

-Locals – nearly 2.1 million of Nevada’s 2.8 million residents live in Clark County, which covers the Las Vegas metro area.
+A hospitality giant, it boasts a century of unprecedented and unexpected growth.
+The COVID19 Pandemic closed the casinos and city for several months, but as of June 2021, all of the casinos are permitted to operate at 100% capacity.
+Looking beyond downtown and the famous Strip are the master-planned satellite communities in Henderson and Summerlin.

 Questions